MQTT with Sensor Tag

 This is an example using the SensorTag Bluetooth module from Texas Instruments to send data to Tago.
 There is no code modification needed in the SensorTag side, and as it uses the MQTT protocol, only a configuration setup is needed.
 For the connectivity, the SensorTag uses Bluetooth to communicate to a mobile device.
 Texas Instruments offers a mobile app that converts this communication to a MQTT protocol and pushes the data to cloud using cellular or wifi technology.

 To learn more about the SensorTag CC2650 and how to get started, click here.

-In this example, all the data from the sensors will be post to Tago.
+In this example, all the data from the sensors will be post to TagoIO.
 We will visualize the sensor information on the dashboard in real-time.
 In the current hardware version that was tested here, the SensorTag contains 10 sensors including support for light, digital microphone, magnetic sensor, humidity, pressure, accelerometer, gyroscope, magnetometer, object temperature, and ambient temperature.
-But, there is no native way to control the LED or Buzzer of the module using MQTT subscribe method.
+There is no native way to control the LED or Buzzer of the module using MQTT subscribe method.

 Adding the Device

-Log in your account at Tago, click on Devices (left side bar), then click on ‘+’ Add Device button.
+Click on Devices (left side menu), then click on Add Device button.
+Select the device type: MQTT.
 The SensorTag module will be the device to be added, we will give it the name ‘dev01’.
 Therefore, enter with the name ‘dev01’ and click on ‘Save’.

 Adding the Analysis